LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-3.md

     ![Cloning a glue job](./images/cloning_jobs.png)
 3. Write your job.
+    * In a different tab, open Sagemaker and navigate to the notebook you created in Module 2.
     * Paste your code from the notebook into the template, ignoring the first cell (Cells can be merged in Jupyter by holding `Shift` and selecting the cells, then pressing `Shift+M` on your keyboard).

     * For the variables defined in the first cell of your notebook, you will use the `Job details` tab instead of writing them in the script.